 Forrest McDonald, widely considered one of the foremost historians of the Constitution and the early national period, reconstructs the intellectual world of the Founding Fathers--including their understanding of law, history political philosophy, and political economy, and their firsthand experience in public affairs--and then analyzes their behavior in the Constitutional Convention of 1787 in light of that world.
 No one has attempted to do so on such a scale before.
 McDonald's principal conclusion is that, though the Framers brought a variety of ideological and philosophical positions to bear upon their task of building a "new order of the ages," they were guided primarily by their own experience, their wisdom, and their common sense.

 Methods of Interpretation: How the Supreme Court Reads the Constitution examines the various methodologies the Supreme Court, and individual justices, have employed throughout history when interpreting the United States Constitution.
 Rather than attempting to set forth an overall theory of constitutional interpretation or plunge into the never-ending scholarly debate over interpretative theory, Lackland H. Bloom Jr. focuses exclusively on what the Court and individual justices have done and said about constitutional interpretation in the course of deciding constitutional cases.
 He identifies many of the best, and a few of the worst, examples of particular interpretative methodologies, as well as the best examples of explicit discussions of constitutional interpretation by the Court and individual justices.
-Professor Bloom pays particular focus on the Supreme approaches to constitutional interpretation since it is the Court that sets the standards.
+Professor Bloom focuses particularly on the Supreme Court's approach to constitutional interpretation since it is the Court that sets the standards.
 Although commentators may have the final word on what constitutional interpretation should be, he argues that the Court essentially has the final word on what it actually is.

 The exact phrase, 'state of nature,' was used thousands of times in the British colonies between 1630 and 1810, in juridical, theological, medical, political, economic, and other senses.
 From the plurality of meanings, a distinctive American state-of-nature discourse started to emerge by the 1760s.
 It combined existing European and American semantic ranges and sidelined others in moments of intense contestation, for instance during the 1765-66 Stamp Act crisis, and the 1774 First Continental Congress.
 This text examines how the increasingly distinct and coherent American state of nature came to justify independence at least as much as colonial formulations of liberty, property, and individual rights did.